MosNes/fantasy-football-draft/README.txt

 # Welcome to Fantasy Football

-Fantasy Football is a store front allowing you to find electronic devices and parts to add to your cart for purchase.
+Fantasy Football is a web application that allows you to fantasize amongst friends with your own football league.
+Pick your favorite players, draft them to your team and defeat your friends on a weekly bases.

 Try it here,